segmentstream-com/segmentstream-com.github.io/_docs/datasources/google analytics.md

 A maximum of 10 metrics can be imported.

 >**Please note!** Not all dimensions and metrics can be queried together, we recommend using the [Dimensions & Metrics Explorer](https://ga-dev-tools.appspot.com/dimensions-metrics-explorer/) to make sure that the settings used are valid.

-### <a name="destination-table-name"></a>Destination table name
-The name of the table in BigQuery to which the imported data will be written.

 ### <a name="saving-disconnecting-disabling"></a>Saving, Disconnecting, Disabling data source
 To save and enable the data source, click **Save**.